nickjackolaisen/BusinessInitiaitive/_posts/llc/2023-08-09-multi_member_llc_overview.md

 ### Case Study: Choosing the Right Management Style

-In 2013, the founders of [Casper](https://www.inc.com/magazine/201505/tom-foster/casper-the-warby-parker-of-mattresses.html), a mattress startup, opted for a member-managed LLC.
+In 2013, the founders of <a href="https://www.hbs.edu/faculty/Pages/item.aspx?num=51747" target="_blank">Casper</a>, a mattress startup, opted for a member-managed LLC.
 <a id="taxes">

 The five founders all held executive positions in the company and played active roles in its growth.